cepdnaclk/e19-co226-Online-Shopping-System/README.md

 Search and Filtering
 -  Providing search functionality that allows users to search for products based on keywords, categories, or other criteria.

-Wishlist
--  Allowing users to create and manage lists of products they are interested in purchasing in the future.

 Reviews and Ratings
 -  Collecting and displaying customer reviews and ratings for products, helping other customers make informed decisions.